-Grace has access to the ITEP exam (International Test of English Proficiency) at a reasonable price.
+Grace has access to the International Test of English Proficiency (iTEP) at a reasonable price.
 This exam measures listening, reading comprehension and grammar.
 All students must have a comprehensive overall score of 3.5 or above in order to enroll at Grace.

-Official score reports for alternative language tests like TOEFL, TOEIC, PTE, IELTS, FCE, CAE, and CPE may be submitted to the Director of ESL Program for further evaluation.
+Official score reports for alternative language tests approved by Grace, such as TOEFL, TOEIC, PTE, IELTS, FCE, CAE, and CPE may be submitted to the Student Success division for further evaluation.
 A prospective student with an alternative test score equivalent to the overall iTEP level of 3.5 is eligible for full admission in graduate programs.